-Page ning gives a statement about DMAS's compliance with applicable Federal civil rights laws and nondiscrimination and repeats it in 16 languages.
+Page nine gives a statement about DMAS's compliance with applicable Federal civil rights laws and nondiscrimination.
+It also repeats a statement in 16 languages that offers free assistance with applying in other languages via the Cover Virginia Call center.